stevekinney/refrigerator-adventures/README.md

 };
 ```

+(Migrations are kind of like version control for databases.
+For every `up` there must be an equal and opposite `down` that will allow us to rollback those changes.)

 (But, why is `Promise` passed in as a second argument?
 Write a paragraph here elaborating on how you have to return a single promise. `Promise.all` allows you to do multiple things and return one promise.
 We're not using it at this moment, but we will in a second.)

 `knex migrate:latest`